• Skip to main content

 Jump to Recipe Print Recipe

-Real Ingredients vs. Processed
+Real vs. Processed Ingredients

-Macaroni & Cheese is a kid favorite comfort food, and as the name implies, it isn't complicated!
+Mac & Cheese is a kid favorite comfort food, and as the name implies, it isn't complicated!
 Somehow we let this easy-to-make basic food turn into a highly processed store-bought staple in our pantries.
 We can do better for our kids!

-This is the simplest version of stovetop mac & cheese ever!
-It's all in one pot, no cooking a separate sauce, this is simply mac and cheese with yogurt and real shredded cheese!
-Only 3 ingredients and it's just as fast as the store-bought version, so you'll never want to buy a box of mac & cheese again!
+This is the simplest version ever, 3 ingredient stovetop mac & cheese!
+It's all in one pot, no cooking a separate sauce, this is simply macaroni and cheese with yogurt and real shredded cheese!

 Ingredients